 \section{Preliminaries}

-In this section, I consider results that will be used in the proof of Theorems~\ref{theorem:plane-curve} and \ref{theorem:main}.
+In this section, we present results that will be used in the proof of Theorems~\ref{theorem:plane-curve}, \ref{theorem:plane-curve-stability}, \ref{theorem:main}.
 Let $S$ be a~smooth surface, let $D$ be an effective non-zero $\mathbb{Q}$-divisor on the surface $S$, and let $P$ be a point in the surface $S$.
+Write

-Put $D=\sum_{i=1}^{r}a_iC_i$, where each $C_i$ is an irreducible curve on $S$, and each $a_i$ is a non-negative rational number.
-Let me start recall
+where each $C_i$ is an irreducible curve on the surface $S$, and each $a_i$ is a non-negative rational number.
+Let us recall

-\begin{definition}[{\cite[Definition~3.5]{Ko97}, \cite[\S~6]{CoKoSm}}] Let $\pi\colon\tilde{S}\to S$ be a birational morphism such that $\tilde{S}$ is smooth.
+\begin{definition}[{\cite[\S~6]{CoKoSm}}] Let $\pi\colon\widetilde{S}\to S$ be a birational morphism such that $\widetilde{S}$ is smooth.
 Then $\pi$ is a composition of blow ups of smooth points.
-For each $C_i$, denote by $\tilde{C}_i$ its proper transform on the surface $\tilde{S}$.
+For each $C_i$, denote by $\widetilde{C}_i$ its proper transform on the surface $\widetilde{S}$.
 Let $F_1,\ldots, F_n$ be $\pi$-exceptional curves.
 Then